 No one wants to deal with acne scars — no one!
 But, for some people, they're a skin reality.
 If you have acne scars, we're here to help.

-The best way to prevent acne scars, of course, is to treat active acne ASAP when you notice it.
-If you wanna avoid long-term skin scars, we recommend you never, ever, EVER manually extract blackheads from your face, pick at your pimples or pop your pimples — all of these increase the risk for acne brown spots and scars.
+The best way to prevent acne scars is to treat active acne ASAP when you notice it.
+If you want to avoid long-term skin scars, we recommend you never, ever manually extract blackheads from your face, pick at your pimples, or pop your pimples — all of these increase the risk for acne brown spots and scars.

 - Acne scars are the result of active acne inflammation in the dermis.

-- The acne scar is actually created by the wound trying to heal itself, resulting in overproduction of collagen fibers in this specific area.
+- The acne scar is created by the wound trying to heal itself, resulting in the overproduction of collagen fibers in this area.

-- Without proper treatment of active acne, dark spots and permanent scars can appear on the skin as acne clears.
-That’s why it’s important to treat acne as quickly as you can.
+- Without proper treatment of active acne, dark spots, and permanent scars can appear on the skin as acne clears.
+That's why treating acne as quickly as possible is essential.

-- Acne pigmentation scars usually fade within 3 to 18 months, although it can last indefinitely if untreated.
-A medicated dark spot treatment can fade these marks more quickly but will not have an effect on depressed acne scars.
+- Acne pigmentation scars usually fade within 3 to 18 months, although they can last indefinitely if untreated.
+Dark spot treatment can quickly fade these marks but will not affect depressed acne scars.

 - Most acne pigmentation scars can be avoided by early treatment of active acne without manual manipulation of the skin.

 - Rolling acne scars give the skin a wave-like appearance.